 Government-Wide Financial Statements - The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
 Property taxes are recognized as revenues in the year for which they are levied.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the grantor or provider have been met.
-As a general rule, the effect of internal activity has been eliminated from the government-wide financial statements; however, the effects of interfund services provided and used between functions are reported as expenses and program revenues at amounts approximating their external exchange value.
+As a general rule, the effect of internal activity has been eliminated from the government-wide financial statements.

 Fund Financial Statements - Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 For this purpose, the District considers revenues to be available if they are collected within 60 days of the end of the current fiscal period.
 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
-However, debt service expenditures, as well as expenditures related to compensated absences, and claims and judgments, are recorded only when payment is due.
+However, debt service expenditures are recorded only when payment is due.

 Property taxes and investment income associated with the current fiscal period are all considered to be susceptible to accrual and have been recognized as revenues of the current fiscal period.
 Miscellaneous revenues are not susceptible to accrual because generally they are not measurable until received in cash.
-Grants and similar awards are recognized as revenue as soon as all eligibility requirements imposed by the grantor or provider have been met.
-Unearned revenues arise when resources are received by the District before it has legal claim to them, as when grant monies are received prior to meeting all eligibility requirements imposed by the provider.